 Funny childhood quotes celebrate the wonderfully bizarre world we lived in as kids π€ͺ.
 From believing the floor was lava π to thinking adults had everything figured out π, childhood was full of innocent misunderstandings and epic imagination π.
 These quotes capture the silly, awkward, and laugh-out-loud moments that make looking back on childhood such a comedy goldmine.
 Get ready to smile, cringe, and laugh at how delightfully weird growing up really was π!

-This kid was really ahead of their timeβdreaming of inboxes instead of ice cream trucks! π§π - I miss when my hardest decision was Nickelodeon or Cartoon Network.
+- I miss when my hardest decision was Nickelodeon or Cartoon Network.

 Commentary: